 Assumption Life Insurance: Facts & Financial Information

-When shopping for life insurance, you should be as concerned with the insurer as with the insurance policy.
+When buying life insurance, you should be as concerned with the insurer as with the insurance policy.
 Make sure the insurance company you select is on a solid financial footing.
-Because if anything happens, you will not only lose your investment but also have to buy coverage all over again.
+If anything happens, you will not only lose your investment but also have to buy coverage all over again.

 You can gather a fair idea about an insurer’s financial stability by looking at its AM Best rating.
 AM Best, the world’s first credit rating agency, looks at both short-term and long-term indicators, and its scale ranges from A++ downward.
 The higher the rating, the better a company is placed financially.